FMLA & Adoption: Do Birth Parents Get Maternity Leave?

 What to Know About Giving a Baby Up for Adoption and Maternity Leave

-Placing a baby for adoption is an exhausting process — emotionally, mentally and physically.
-Like many new mothers, birth mothers deserve a chance to recuperate from their delivery and adoption processes.
-However, maternity leave may seem a bit more complicated for a woman who has no child to care for immediately after birth.
+Placing a baby for adoption is an exhausting process — emotionally, mentally, and physically.
+Like any new mother, birth mothers deserve a chance to recuperate from their delivery and adoption processes.
 “Giving a baby up” for adoption at birth and maternity leave are not mutually exclusive.

-A birth mother has just as much right as any mother raising her child to protected leave from work after childbirth — although she may have to advocate for it herself.
+You have just as much right to protected leave from work after childbirth as any woman — although you may have to advocate for it yourself.

 Below, you can find more information about maternity leave and adoption.
-You can also contact an adoption specialist at 1-800-ADOPTION to learn about other available financial assistance before and after your delivery.

-FMLA & Adoption: How It Works
+FMLA Adoption: How It Works

-So, do people take time off work after giving a baby up for adoption?
+Do people take time off work after giving a baby up for adoption?
 Yes, they do.

 The good news is that “giving a baby” up for adoption does not eliminate maternity leave for a birth mother.
 Maternity leave in the United States is regulated by the Family Medical Leave Act of 1993 (FMLA), which protects a woman’s right to unpaid maternity leave, as long as she meets certain requirements.
 In situations of “giving up a child,” FMLA does still apply.

-In most cases, maternity leave allows six weeks for a normal vaginal delivery and close to eight weeks for an uncomplicated C-section.
+In most cases, maternity leave allows six weeks for normal vaginal delivery and close to eight weeks for an uncomplicated C-section.

-However, not all birth mothers are eligible for maternity leave — and, of those who are, not all of them take their full maternity leave.
+However, not all birth mothers are eligible for maternity leave and of those who are, not all of them take their full maternity leave.
 In fact, many women feel physically well enough to return to work within a week, as their recovery time is not impacted by caring for a newborn baby.

-Unfortunately, many mothers — both birth and adoptive — find themselves cutting short their maternity leave because of financial reasons.
+Unfortunately, many parents — both birth and adoptive — find themselves cutting short their maternity leave because of financial reasons.
 Because many companies do not provide paid maternity leave, new parents are sometimes forced to return to work early to make ends meet for their family.
-While adoption does offer some financial benefits to birth parents after delivery (more on that below), the lack of payment during maternity leave inspires many to take a short leave (or no leave at all), even if they are entitled to one.

 How to Advocate for Your Maternity Leave

-If “giving a baby up” for adoption at birth and maternity leave are on your mind, it’s important that you speak with your employer as early as possible.
+If “giving a baby up” for adoption at birth and maternity leave is on your mind, it’s important that you speak with your employer as early as possible.
 Because employers’ policies vary so much, you won’t know what medical leave options are available to you until you do.

 Talking about pregnancy and childbirth with your employer can sometimes be awkward, especially if you work in an industry in which pregnant women and mothers are discriminated against.
 You may be worried about losing your job if you announce your pregnancy.
 While there is a law to protect you from that, it’s unfortunately not unusual for employers to reduce the number of shifts and other benefits for a female employee upon learning of her imminent departure.
 Pregnancy discrimination is real, and it’s something to consider.